collinsjosephj/webSalesORM/README.md

 - POST, PUT, and DELETE routes for categories being tested in Insomnia
 - POST, PUT, and DELETE routes for products and tags being tested in Insomnia.

+### Technologies Demonstrated:

+- `Express.js` a stream-lined web application tool for `Node.js`.
+- `Sequelize` a powerful Object Relational Mapping tool for `Node.js`.
+- `dotenv` utilized to safekeep your information such as database credentials.
+- `MySQL2` used hand-in-hand with Sequelize, a power client library for Node.js.

+- `RESTful API` `CRUD`: Create, Read, Update, and Delete operations.

 ## Installation

 - Clone the repository to your local machine.